 July to August: The Mara River Crossings

-This is what most people picture when they think of the Great Migration.
-Two million animals funnelling toward the Mara River.
-Gathering on the banks in vast congregations.
-And then erupting across the water in a chaos of hooves, spray, and crocodile ambushes.
+In July and August the herds reach the northern Serengeti and the Mara River, and this is the stretch most people picture when they think of the Great Migration.
+Two million animals funnel toward the river, gather on the banks in vast congregations, and then erupt across the water in a chaos of hooves, spray, and crocodile ambushes.
 It is exactly as dramatic as it sounds.
 And nothing, absolutely nothing, prepares you for the sound of it in person.

 July and August are peak season.
 That means higher prices and more vehicles at popular crossing points.
 This is exactly where having a local operator like us makes all the difference.
 We know which crossing points attract fewer vehicles.
 We know which camps offer private concession access.
 And we read the herds' movements in real time rather than relying on last week's reports from a desk somewhere far away.